-The RSA algorithm with a key length of 4096 bits is used for newly-generated KSKs, and 2048 bits for newly-generated ZSKs.
+The RSA algorithm with a key length of 2048 bits is used for newly-generated KSKs, and 2048 bits for newly-generated ZSKs.
+Optionally, the Elliptic Curve Digital Signature Algorithm (ECDSA) with SHA256 or the Edwards-curve Digital Security Algorithm (EdDSA) with curve Ed25519 may be used for newly-generated KSKs.